Deathwatch (2002 film): Plot

-During World War I, soldiers of the British 5th Battalion's Y Company under Cpt.
+In 1917, soldiers of the British 5th Battalion's Y Company under Cpt.
 Jennings charge a German trench as part of a larger assault.
 The young Pvt.
 Charlie Shakespeare initially refuses, but is coaxed along by Sgt.
 Tate.
 Many soldiers fall to machine-gun fire or artillery and the unit becomes lost in the fog.

 After walking for hours, carrying Pvt.
 Colin Chevasse, now paraplegic, the unit comes across a maze-like network of trenches.
 There they find three terrified Germans, who ignore Private Willie McNess's cries for surrender in apparent fear of something further down the trenches.
 Pvt.
 Thomas Quinn shoots and kills one, another flees, while the third, Friedrich, surrenders.
 Convinced they have broken through the enemy lines, the soldiers decide to secure the trenches.
 They explore and find ominous signs: rotting bodies with protruding barbed wire and German bayonets litter the ground.
 Compasses and watches also have stopped working.
 While detonating charges to close off some passages, they hear a demon-like growl and blood pours from the mud.

 Later, Pvt.
 Jack Hawkstone is ambushed by the second German hiding in the mud.
 Jack and Pvt.
 Barry Starinski wound and subdue him, but Thomas executes him with a pistol and scalps him despite Tate's interference.
-Attempts to contact command via radio reveal White Company was thought to have been obliterated during the assault before communications are lost.
+Attempts to contact command via radio reveal Y Company was thought to have been obliterated during the assault before communications are lost.

 Their first night in the trench starts uneventfully and Cpl.
 "Doc" Fairweather treats the wounded.
 Barry secludes himself but is distracted by strange sounds and finds three German corpses wrapped in barbed wire in a standing position.
 As he alerts the unit, one corpse suddenly comes to life and ambushes him.
 Charlie and Tate arrive to find Barry's corpse lashed to the wall with barbed wire.
 Suspecting that hidden German troops are responsible, the men violently interrogate Friedrich (who can also speak French, which Charlie understands).
 He explains that the other Germans turned on each other and that there is "evil" in the trenches.

 The next morning, White Company piles up the German dead and clear the dugouts with grenades.
 Phantom sounds of incoming artillery and charging infantry cause Jennings to crack under the pressure, mistakenly shooting and killing Jack.
 Morale and discipline deteriorate, with Willie thinking of deserting.
 That night he is chased by an eerie red mist, hears voices, and is drenched in blood.
 Snapping, he flees into no man's land only to be shot by Pvt.
 Anthony Bradford.
 Doc attempts a rescue, but Willie, only able to crawl, is pursued by something tunneling in the mud that drags him under to his death.
 Meanwhile, Anthony, convinced that both he and the trenches are possessed by death, asks Charlie to shoot him so he will not kill anyone else.
 When the latter refuses, Anthony runs off.